xiaoaizhao/Neural-stem-cell-NSC-aging-lipidomics/Scripts/Primary_culture#1/README.md

 * Average 2 technical replicates for a subgroup of samples

-* Use median intensity normalization to normalize input material.
+* Use median intensity normalization to normalize input material

 * Perform imputation to replace missing value

-### Figure panels generated:

-PCA plot (Fig. 1b)

-Significant lipids with age in qNSCs (Fig. 1c)

-Bar chart summarizing significant lipids classification (Fig. 1d)

-Pie chart on lipid class composition (Fig. S1a)

-Double bond composition heatmap (Fig. 1e)